Cheesy Squash Casserole

 - Pour the cream sauce over the bowl of squash and mix well.

-- Pour the mixture into a sprayed baking dish and top with the two cups of cheese.
+- Pour the mixture into a prepared casserole dish and top with the two cups of cheese.

 Nutrition Information: